mirzaafzal/cakephp-google-map-v3-helper/README.markdown

 	<?php
 		echo '<script type="text/javascript" src="'.$this->GoogleMap->apiUrl().'"></script>';
 	?>
-Or use "autoScripts" => true for the next step.
+Or use "autoScript" => true for the next step.

 Firstly create a div for google map.
 Give it a css height and width: